 The average household consumes approximately 240lt of water per person per day.
 That means that for a household with four people in it, 960lt of water is used every day which equates to 350’400lt per year.
 Harvesting from a roof area of 200m² a family home could collect over 120’000ℓ of rainwater per annum.

-How is this usage broken down?
-Would you believe that only 3% of your total water consumed is used for drinking and cooking?
+Would you believe that only 3% of your total water consumed is used for drinking and cooking.
 The rest is used for the garden (35%), toilet flushing (29%), bathing/ showering (20%) and for laundry (13%).
-If we covert these percentages to volumes, the average home uses 122’640lt per year to water the garden, 101’616lt to flush your toilet, 70’080lt to keep ourselves clean and 45’552lt to keep our clothes clean!
-The other 10’512lt per year is used for drinking and cooking.

 Grey water reuse.

 Grey water is defined as water from baths, showers, hand basins and clothes washing machines or the laundry.
 Any water from any other source (toilet water and from kitchen and bidet’s) is considered black water and must be allowed to proceed to the sewer and treated by some sort of sewerage treatment works.